learningmatter-mit/NeuralForceField/README.md

 # Neural Force Field

 The Neural Force Field (NFF) code is an API based on SchNet [1-4].
 It provides an interface to train and evaluate neural networks for force fields.
-It can also be used as a property predictor that incorporates 3D geometries into and graph-based predictors [5].
+It can also be used as a property predictor that incorporates 3D geometries into graph-based property predictors [5].

 ## Installation from source